david-pugh-gcell/GCellBeaconScanner_Android_v2/README.md

 ## Scanning for All Beacons within Range

-This is the simplest way to use the librasry and it will return all oberved iBeacon devices with the range of the device.
+This is the simplest way to use the library and it will return all oberved iBeacon devices with the range of the device.
 Firstly ensure that your Activity implements the *GCellScanManagerEvents* interface.

 ```java
 public class MainActivity extends AppCompatActivity implements GCellScanManagerEvents{